buddypress/buddypress/docs/user/installation-in-wordpress-multisite.md

 3. **Configure wp-config.php**:
    - Access your server via FTP or your hosting file manager to open the `wp-config.php` file.
-   - Add the following line, replacing `$blog_id` with the actual ID of your chosen site:
+   - Add the following line, replacing `$blog_id` with the actual ID of your chosen site: in the above screenshot it's `4`.
      ```php
-     define('BP_ROOT_BLOG', $blog_id);
+     define('BP_ROOT_BLOG', 4);
      ```
    - Save and close the file.

-#### Step 2: Install and Activate BuddyPress
+#### Step 2: Network Activate BuddyPress

-1. **Install BuddyPress**:
-   - Go back to the Network Admin dashboard.
+- From the Network Admin dashboard, go to **Plugins**.
-   - Navigate to `Plugins → Add New`.
-   - Search for "BuddyPress", then click `Install Now`.

-2. **Activate BuddyPress Network-Wide**:
-   - After installation, click `Activate`.
-   - Post activation, you will be directed to the BuddyPress Welcome screen, confirming the successful setup.
+- You will see BuddyPress listed among other installed plugins.
+Click on **Network Activate** to enable BuddyPress across your entire network.

-#### Step 3: Configure BuddyPress for Multisite
+#### Step 3: Configure BuddyPress from the Network Admin

-1. **Configure Network Settings**:
 - In the Network Admin, navigate to `Settings → BuddyPress`.
 - Set up and adjust the necessary settings and components, such as user profiles, groups, and site tracking, to suit your network’s needs.
 - Confirm that all settings are properly saved and effectively applied network-wide, focusing on the newly designated root site.

 Following these steps, you can successfully configure BuddyPress on a secondary site within your WordPress Multisite network, centralizing all BuddyPress activities on your chosen site and preserving the main site's primary functionalities.